svalinn/Cubit-plugin/README.md

 Build MOAB
 ==========

-The following commands show how to build the MOAB dependency.
+MOAB must be built with HDF5 enabled.
+The following commands show how to build the MOAB dependency using system HDF5.

 ```
 cd ${HOME}/plugin-build